zinsy23/resolve-subtitle-generator/README.md

 If you encounter issues:
 1. Ensure DaVinci Resolve is running and a project is open
-2. Verify the environment variables are set correctly
+2. Verify the environment variables are set correctly, which the program should let you define via user input if it isn't correct
 3. Check that you have the required Python packages installed
 4. Make sure you have write permissions in the output directory